 What are hidden costs in property management?expand_more

 Hidden costs in property management are fees not included in the advertised monthly management percentage.
-The most common ones in Tracy and the Central Valley are setup or onboarding fees ($300–$500), lease renewal fees ($100–$300 per renewal), maintenance markups (10–20% on contractor invoices), vacancy fees, inspection fees ($50–$150 per visit), and cancellation fees.
+The most common ones in Tracy and the Central Valley are setup or onboarding fees ($300–$500), lease renewal fees ($100–$300 per renewal), maintenance markups (10–20% on contractor invoices), inspection fees ($50–$150 per visit), and cancellation fees.
 Combined, they can add 30–50% to your true annual management cost.

 How much do hidden property management fees add up to per year in Tracy?expand_more